janek1842/janek1842/README.md

 #### My name is Jan, I'm ICT student looking for a new development opportunities.

 - 🌱 I’m currently learning about Telecommunications and Networking
-- 👯 I’m looking to collaborate with passionate people that share similar interests with mine.
+- 👯 I’m looking to collaborate with passionate people that share similar interests with mine
-- :mountain: My hobbies are volleyball, table tennis, cycling and mountains.
+- :mountain: My hobbies are volleyball, table tennis, cycling and mountains

 #### My projects